lhladik15/Battery-Arbitrage-Modeling-Tool/README.md

   2. Market Price inputs:

-  Hourly LMBPS (write the beginning names of the csv files, i.e., the year for the variable named 'filenames' Zone
+  -Hourly LMBPS (write the beginning names of the csv files, i.e., the year for the variable named 'filenames') (Please note that examples of input CSV files of historical NYISO data can be found within the referrals of this repository)

+  -Zone (any in NY state)

  Outputs:

-  CSV file with power output (kW) & State of Energy (kWh)
+  -CSV file with power output (kW) & State of Energy (kWh)

-  CSV file with total annual revenue generation, total annual charging cost, and total annual throughput
+  -CSV file with total annual revenue generation, total annual charging cost, and total annual throughput

  NOTE:
  I've added an extra file called 'dayAheadPrediction.'
 I've created a neural network to assist the project with energy price projections, but is in its early stages and requires more development, tuning and data to become effective.
 I figured it couldn't hurt to attempt to solve the problem of next-day forecasts, so I included it here!